Enforcement of ACM Policies

 ACM’s pledge to conduct all its activities with utmost professional and ethical standards has resulted in the adoption of several key policies that span across its many computing disciplines and research practices.
 The efficacy of these policies lies in their enforcement, and procedures for adhering to and reporting violations against these policies have been created.
 In addition, measures for addressing suspected cases of violation have been crafted as they pertain to the published procedures of the following policies:

 - ACM Publications Policies including the Policy on Roles and Responsibilities in ACM Publishing,

 - ACM Policy Against Harassment at ACM Events,

 - ACM Code of Ethics and Professional Conduct.

 Complaints received regarding suspected violations of these policies will be addressed by one of the following two committees, depending on the relevancy of the allegations:

 - Ethics and Plagiarism Committee of ACM’s Publications Board

 The outcome of any complaint investigation is communicated in writing to the subject(s) of the investigation and the complainant(s).
 In some cases, the subject’s immediate supervisor, a funding agency, or another publisher may also be notified.
 ACM does not divulge any decisions to witnesses or other third parties, nor does ACM discuss facts of the case with third parties.

-- Details of complaint disposition and investigation
+- Details of these complaint investigations and decisions

-- Penalties imposed, if any
+- Penalties imposed